Collisions – Pitfalls, Banana Skins and Tips under English Law

 What is an Agency fee?

 When a dispute arises between the parties as to the quantum payable, do not forget ‘agency’.
-This is an item peculiar to collision claims and represents an accepted payment to cover the Owners’ office, post and other incidental costs.
-1% of the payable claim amount is allowed.
+This is an item peculiar to collision claims and represents an accepted payment to cover the Owners’ office, post and other incidental costs and 1% of the payable claim amount is allowed.

 There are many other peculiarities relating to collision claims.
 However, the above are some of the main banana skins to be avoided.